- HOME

 Is my dream my life?

-Is the wet spot on the bed the unrequited lust for life of the onset of puberty or the semi-senile drooling of the aged?
+Is the wet spot on the bed the unrequited lust for life or the onset of puberty or the semi-senile drooling of the aged?

 Is the ache in the arm the result of pounding down shots, shooting too many hoops or the onset of arthritis?